nrwtaylor/stack-agent-thing/BUILD.md

 <!--[/sourcecode]-->

 ### Failure 4:
 Heck!
 Another failure.
-Now it’s showing that it can’t find libuuid.
+Now it’s showing that it can’t find `libuuid`.
 This part was a little tricky to solve, but finally fixed with the following package

 <!--[sourcecode language=”shell”]-->
 ```shell